Purushottam0001/Purushottam0001/README.md

 - 🎓 I'm currently pursuing **B.Tech in CSE**
 - 📬 You can contact me at **23053230@kiit.ac.in**
 - 🚀 Building Java + MERN projects
-- 💡 Best work: ML Models from Scratch / Full-stack MERN Apps
-- 🔮 Interested in future tech, backend engineering & ML
+- 🔮 Interested in future tech !!

 <!-- Divider -->
 <div align="left">